RBEGamer/K3_LASER_ENGRAVER_PROTOCOL/README.md

 # THE PROTOCOL

-For a detailed protocol please `commands.xlsx` all red marked commands are not implemented in the software, because i cant figure out what they are doing.
+For a detailed protocol please refer to the `commands.xlsx`.

-The protocol is very simple.
-The most things happend on the host pc.
+All red marked commands are not implemented in the software, because i cant figure out what they are doing.

 ![Gopher image](/documentation/known_commands.PNG)

 ## THE IMAGE DATA BUFFER
-After starting the engraving process the laser engraver needs image data.
+After starting the engraving process the laser needs image data.
-The first 9 bytes a fixed and containing information about the lasertime and img size The image width is devided by 8 and each 8 pixel will be combined to a value  (0-255). this is the laserontime.
+The first 9 bytes are fixed and containing information about the lasertime and img size The image width is devided by 8 and each 8 pixel will be combined to a single byte  (0-255).
+This is the laserdiode enable time.
 These subpixel will be stored in the buffer after the config section (buffer[9..]).
-So the bufferlength will be `320px_image_width /8 + 9(config lenght)` for each image line.
+So the buffer size is `320px_image_width /8 + 9(config lenght)` for each image line.
-This buffer will be send to the laser.
-Until an Ack is receieved, the buffer will be calculated for the next line in the image.
+Each line is send to the laser, until an Ack will be receieved.
+The buffer will be calculated for the next line in the image.

 * `buffer[0]` - `9` command opcode
 * `buffer[1]` -  buffer.size() >> 8